aschwaighofer/swift-evolution/proposals/0000-unsafe-guaranteed.md

   }
 ```

-With the proposed API call the user could make the assertion that the `u`'s
+With the proposed API call the user could make the assertion that `u`'s
 contained instance's lifetime is guaranteed by another reference to it.

 ```swift